swo/amr_geography/notes.md

 Say we want to do an outpatient antibiotic use intervention.
 At what length scale do we need to do the intervention to see an effect?
 How long does the intervention (or the wait until the effect) need to be?

+- Vellinga *JAC* 2010 speculates that smaller geographic scales produce more positive slopes
+- Donnan *BMJ* 2004 has some good discussion about why ecological studies have problems, since there's variation in use among the people making up the population.
+Some careful thought about practice vs. individual-level results.

 # Methods

 ## Data sources